feed57005/vim-cmakeproj/README.md

-cmakeproj-vim
+vim-cmakeproj
 =============

-vim plugin for cmake projects
+VIM plugin for working with CMake projects.